 What made you want to start Melanin Base Camp?
 In 2016, I got back from another deployment and I just started getting curious about other people of color who were active in adventure sports.
 I knew what my community looked like: at the time I was managing Team Blackstar Skydivers which has over 240 skydivers in six countries.
 However, I wanted to know what it was like for people of color who kayaked, surfed, climbed or mountain-biked.
 So I started spending a lot of time on Instagram searching for Black surfers and Asian climbers, Latinx and Muslimah hikers.
 Yeah, it’s a little strange but that’s what I did.
 And I started meeting people, slowly but surely.
 I wasn’t finding them on the big brand name feeds or even the bigger non-profit pages.
 But I was definitely finding this underground community and at the same time dispensing with some of my pre-conceived notions.
 Like, there are entire scenes that I had no idea existed: like the Wilmot surfing family in Jamaica, or how popular kite-surfing is in Cape Verde.
 The first time I watched Paloma Galvao cross a slackline suspended hundreds of feet in the air my mouth dropped open.
 I didn’t know Black women did that.
 I didn’t know that we were 3xBrazilian kiteboarding champions either until I started following Dioneia Vieira.
 I was spending so much time on this one app but my world was expanding!
 That was the genesis of Melanin Base Camp.
 Originally my goal was to increase POC participation in adventure sports.
 But that changed.
 Now our goal is to increase representation.
 Because we’re already out here sending, crushing, shredding and accomplishing incredible things.
 Now we want to be heard.
 We want to be seen because we know the power an image has to inspire others, to inspire our own communities, to shape our sense of self.
 We want to tell our stories because they’re not being told elsewhere.
 By doing that, my hope is that Melanin Base Camp helps move us one step closer to the goal of #everyonesoutdoors.

 What is the #diversifyoutdoors movement?
 My favorite question!
-We’re a consortium of organizations and non-profits with the shared goal of diversifying access to the outdoors, increasing marginalized communities’ participation in outdoor recreation and increasing representation by telling our own stories.
-It includes groups like Jenny Bruso’s Unlikely Hikers, Pretty Good 4 a Girl, The Black Outdoors, Brown People Camping, Natives Outdoors, Latinx Hikers, Indigenous Women Climb and the Great Outchea.
+We’re a coalition of organizations, businesses and non-profits with the shared goal of diversifying access to the outdoors, increasing marginalized communities’ participation in outdoor recreation and increasing representation by telling our own stories.
+It includes groups like Jenny Bruso’s Unlikely Hikers, Hey Flash Foxy, Brown Girls Climb, OUT There Adventures, Brown People Camping, Natives Outdoors, Latinx Hikers, Indigenous Women Climb and The Great Outchea.
 Just check out the #diversifyoutdoors hashtag on Instagram!
+It's currently at 12.5k posts and growing!